Conjunctivitis in dogs

 You will need to get your dog to the vet as soon as possible if you think they have conjunctivitis.

 What are the symptoms of conjunctivitis in dogs?

-Conjunctivitis often starts in one eye and can spread to the other through contamination, but if an allergy (a common cause) or virus is the cause of the infection both eyes can be affected from the outset.
+Conjunctivitis often starts in one eye and spreads to the other through contamination.
+But, if an allergy (a common cause) or virus is the cause of the infection, both eyes can be affected from the start.

 What causes conjunctivitis?

 There are a number of things that can cause conjunctivitis and your vet will need to investigate to establish which is to blame.
 Potential causes can include:

 - foreign bodies such as a grass seed or grit

 - bites in the eye area